digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-20.md

 #### Carlos Hansen
 * Extension of the Universal Robot Library to command the robot via a PC

+#### Hugo Daniel Macedo
+* Submitted paper with Hao Feng on a time delay analysis analysis of a networked control version of our line follower robot.
+* Met with Prasad to go over Overture issues and the tool and the INTO-CPS tool build process.
+* Met with Kristoffer to discuss the Modernizing the INTO-CPS Application talk outline.
+* Added the INTO-CPS line follower robot to the HUBCAP platform.

 ## Sub-projects status